Artist: Kirra Laidlaw

 Students must be regarded as Indigenous Australians and demonstrate a willingness and intent to embrace the opportunities associated with moving to St Hilda’s for their education.
 Students should have significant family support to enter a new school at Year 7 with the intention of continuing to Year 12.

 Academic levels and achievements of a student are considered, but are not the predominant criteria for selection.
-Selection is based on an excellent student attitude, motivation levels, sound literacy & numeracy, strong references from past teachers and an interview.
+Selection is based on an excellent student attitude, motivation levels, sound literacy & numeracy, strong references from past teachers, good attendance and an interview.

 Students must have the full support of their family and/or community.
 This will require emotional support as well as some financial support.
 The level of financial contribution is reviewed on an individual and highly confidential basis, with the expectation that families/communities will contribute according to their capacity.